Crossrail Roof Garden

 After that experience I’d say if you’re going on a long term space voyage… to Mars or wherever… I do recommend taking one of those ones with the greenhouse on top because being there in a two bed flat would kind of suck.

 Tomorrow I get the vaccine so my journey is nearly over.
-Quarantine it turns out was less like sci-fi being attacked by aliens and involved a lot more terrifying trips to Lidl supermarket and Zoom video conference calls.
+Quarantine, it turns out, was less like sci-fi alien attacks and involved a lot more terrifying trips to Lidl supermarket and tedious Zoom video conference calls.

 As I step onto the nearby Docklands Light Railway, an unmanned two-railed monorail dubbed by my girlfriend as the crappest rollercoaster you’ll ever ride, I realise we are living in the future.